Kunak

 About NISCOPS

-The National Initiative for Sustainable and Climate Smart Oil Palm Smallholders (NISCOPS) - a partnership between IDH and Solidaridad - brings together key stakeholders to sustainably manage the landscape.
-The program focuses on improving smallholder farmers’ livelihoods and boosting climate change resilience.
+National Initiatives for Sustainable and Climate Smart Oil Palm Smallholders (NISCOPS) - a partnership between IDH and Solidaridad - brings together key stakeholders to improve land use, create better incomes for smallholders and promote inclusive markets.

 NISCOPS supports Malaysia’s commitments under the Paris Agreement, the Convention on Biological Diversity and the United Nations’ Sustainable Development Goals (SDGs), by operationalizing climate smart agriculture in Sabah, Sarawak, and Peninsular Malaysia.
 NISCOPS is implemented by the Malaysian Palm Oil Board (MPOB) on behalf of the Government of Malaysia as well as IDH and Solidaridad Network on behalf of the donors.